bbbradsmith/hatariB/DEVELOP.md

   * Disable SDL rendering, reduce use of SDL to merely creating a software render SDL_Surface which can be used by the gui-sdl system to render the status bar and onscreen keyboard.
   * Replace `SDL_RenderPresent` with `core_video_update` to deliver the new frame buffer.
   * Provide Libretro's 3 available pixel formats.
-  * Implement option to use doubled pixels for low resolution.
+  * Implement options to control pixel doubling for low and medium resolutions.
   * Use palette 0 to clear the screen after mode changes, because it looks more natural than black.
 (Needed if the resolution changes while emulation is paused.)
   * Provide border cropping options.
 * **hatari/src/screenSnapShot.c**